team-reflect/reflect-import/README.md

 Converts a format into html.

-Convertors either implement `Convertor` or `ListConvertor`.
+Convertors implement `Convertor`.
-They implement a `convert(data: string)` function and return either a note or an array of notes respectively.
+They implement a `convert(options: ConvertOptions)` function and returns an array of notes.

 # Example